Wood veneer

-In woodworking, veneer refers to thin slices of wood and sometimes bark, usually thinner than 3 mm (1/8 inch), that typically are glued onto core panels (typically, wood, particle board or medium-density fiberboard) to produce flat panels such as doors, tops and panels for cabinets, parquet floors and parts of furniture.
+Veneer refers to thin slices of wood and sometimes bark that typically are glued onto core panels (typically, wood, particle board or medium-density fiberboard) to produce flat panels such as doors, tops and panels for cabinets, parquet floors and parts of furniture.
 They are also used in marquetry.

+Unlike laminates, no two veneer sheets look the same.
 Plywood consists of three or more layers of veneer.
 Normally, each is glued with its grain at right angles to adjacent layers for strength.
 Veneer beading is a thin layer of decorative edging placed around objects, such as jewelry boxes.
-Veneer is also used to replace decorative papers in Wood Veneer HPL.
+Veneer is also used to replace decorative papers in wood veneer high pressure laminate.

 Background

+Veneering dates back to at least the ancient Egyptians who used expensive and rare wood veneers over cheaper timbers to produce their furniture and sarcophagi.
+During the Roman Empire, Romans also used veneered work in mass quantities.